giellalt/lang-cwd/cwd.md

 The word forms in Woods Cree language start from the lexeme roots of basic word classes, or optionally from prefixes:

+Nouns
+Nouns in the Woods Cree language are things.

+Prefixes
+Prefixes in the Woods Cree language are bound to beginning of other words.

+Pronouns
+Pronouns in the Woods Cree language are references to things.

+Adjectives
+Adjectives in the Woods Cree language describe things.

+Verbs
+Verbs in the Woods Cree language are actions.

+Numerals
+Numerals in the Woods Cree language are numbers.

+% komma% :,      Root ;
+% tjuohkkis% :%.
+Root ;
+% kolon% :%:     Root ;
+% sárggis% :%-   Root ;
+% násti% :%*     Root ;